-We know that the decision to take a leave can be challenging and we try to make the process of following the decision simple.
+We know that the decision to take a leave can be challenging and we try to make the process following the decision simple.
+Our goal is for students to feel that prioritizing one's health and wellbeing is an important and valued choice.
 Students meet with a dean in Student Support Services to discuss the medical leave process.
 We seek to gain an understanding of the factors leading to the leavetaking decision, and make sure to answer any questions which arise.
 Students taking a leave indicate whether their reason for leavetaking is related to mental health, physical health, substance use, or any combination of these factors.

 Depending on their circumstance, we connect students to appropriate resources on campus (such as University Health Services or Counseling and Psychological Services) to consult on any immediate treatment needs, and to offer support and referral if needed for the student's time away from Brown.
 For some students with established care, these consultations are unnecessary or very brief.
 For other students who may not be sure how best to proceed, these resources can be extremely helpful in thinking about next steps in self-care.

 Students are encouraged to discuss with their support network (which may include family, medical care providers, advisors, etc.) before making a decision.
 When they have decided the medical leave option is best for them, the dean working with you will help you complete a simple one page form.
 Staff in Student Support Services process the form and notify offices on campus who need to be aware (e.g. Residential Life, the Registrar's Office, etc.).
+Students will receive an official letter noting their medical leave status and reviewing the clearance to return guidelines.
+A student's parent/guardian will also receive a simple notification informing them that the student will be on a medical leave.
 Your dean can also support you in planning for departing campus if you need support in this way.

 As noted elsewhere, medical leaves are intended to give students time to focus on their health and wellbeing so that they can return to campus and be successful in their academic and co-curricular pursuits.
 In addition to this primary goal, medical leaves also help to protect a student's transcript.
 For instance, when a student takes a leave for medical reasons during a semester, the courses from that semester will be removed from the transcript.
 The external transcript will only show that the student took a "Leave of Absence."
 In addition, students returning from a medical leave have their academic standing reset.
 A medical leave also preserves financial aid eligibility for aided students, allowing them to be eligible for aid for a ninth semester if needed as a result of the leavetaking.